 We are here to help answer questions on preparing development and editorial teams for the transition.

 The current WordPress editor is not going away.

 Data storage will still be stored as HTML in post_content, which means nothing will change for existing content.
 Within WordPress Gutenberg, there will be a Classic Text block to handle any legacy content within a block of its own.
 Essentially, it’s the Classic Editor embedded as a block, and will aid in a smooth and carefully planned upgrade path.

 How can I share feedback?

-We will be communicating updates in the VIP Lobby as relates to the Gutenberg rollout as the project continues.
+We will be communicating updates in the VIP Lobby related to the WordPress Gutenberg rollout as the project continues.
 Meanwhile, as you test the plugin and begin to assess plans for the rollout in April, feel free to reach out to your VIP support team.
-We’d be glad to help.
+We’re glad to help.

 I’ve helped staff the WordPress booth at the Online News Association over the last four years.
 It’s my favorite conference to attend because of all the incredible people we meet: students who learned to code because of WordPress, journalists who built their first portfolios on WordPress, newsrooms that were transformed by WordPress.